sjherbold/EtherIO/README.md

 ## Description

-This driver provides a higher level abstraction of the Elexol IO device access through use of dot notation.
+This driver provides a higher level abstraction of the Elexol IO device access through use of object dot notation.

 The Elexol EtherIO devices provide access to digital IOs through a network ethernet interface.
 Each device is divided into a set of 8-bit ports that can be defined as input or output on a bit by bit basis.

 After creating a device object, device and port attributes can be accessed through simple dot notation both for reading and assignment.

+A device object is composed of:

+* dev
+  * .io[n]
+  * .porta (portb, portc, ...)
+    * .val
+    * .dir

 ### Code Use